oscarbaruffa/Book-Twitter-for-R/README.md

 This repo is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivs 3.0 License](https://creativecommons.org/licenses/by-nc-nd/3.0/us/)

+## UPDATE

+This book is being archived.
+No further updates are planned.
+Twitter has undergone significant changes and is officially branded as X.

 ## Notes for contributors

 The aim of this book is to give people a basic introduction to Twitter.